thorwebdev/everydaylytics/README.md

   [supabase-js server-client](./utils/supabase.ts) to get the Session from the cookie and attach it to the `ctx.state` to make it available throughout our application, e.g. in our [index route](./routes/index.tsx).
+  - This middleware also automatically refreshes our access token when it is expired, allowing the user to be logged in indefinitely until they choose to sign out.
 - For OAuth we use a dedicated
   [OAuth return route](./routes/supa-oauth-redirect-return.tsx) that uses an [AuthFragmentCatcher island component](./islands/AuthFragmentCatcher.tsx) with